MrMisc/RustyTrialSimulator/README.md

 Rust appears to at least be 1.6 times faster than Python in executing the simulations.
 This timing dataset was for only 1 simulation at a time without any multi-threading on either side.

+## **Consideration

+Considering adding new set of methods 20-39 that would, instead of innately providing a pity system whereby the user gets a free win in the current trial given that the previous distinct 2 have been failed at.

+* What if we instead(20-29) or in addition(30-39) rewarded successive successes?
+* What if we adjusted the number of trials that trigger this free win?
+* What if we adjusted the original pity system to be adjustable as well?
+For instance, instead of 2 distinct failures, consider 3 successive failures?